lfkeitel/inca-tool/docs/task-files.rst

     - Valid values: Any string
     - Description:
         - The unique part of a prompt to wait for when using Expect.
+- default command block
+    - Type key-value string
+    - Default: Empty string
+    - Valid values: Any command block name
+    - Description:
+        - This controls which command block acts as the entry point into the task.
+By default a nameless block will be used.
+Generally this setting should be used but is made available for customization.

 Inventory
 ~~~~~~~~~